 Amazon Web Services Global Events

-Microsoft Azure Merketing
+Microsoft Azure Marketing

 Business Platform brings together data from Dynamics 365 and Office 365 to enhance processes by creating smart apps tailored to your business.
-The objective here was to market core business apps in a new platform or bundle with enhanced features.
+The objective was to market core business apps in a new platform or bundle with enhanced features.

 Alaska Airlines

-When I stepped into the project the problem was simple.How do we present this data with ease and delight?
-Teams whithin Alaska make decisions with intent and in order to create a more customer-centric atmosphere I decided we needed baseball card personas.
-UX Designers, developers, project managers, stakeholders and all Alaska employees have access to these cards and an A4 size PDF document with more in-depth persona info.
+Analysts had generalized years of traveler data into six separate segments, identifying statistics and unique differences within each.
+When I joined the project, the challenge was simple: How do we present this data with ease and delight?
+To create a more customer-centric atmosphere, I developed baseball-card-style personas.
+UX designers, developers, project managers, stakeholders, and all Alaska employees now have access to these cards plus an A4-size PDF with in-depth persona information.

 Crab Cam